 - Snow plow operators

-Do you work for a company as an employee or independent contractor, and use your vehicle or a company-owned vehicle to perform your job?
-Check with the company to see if you're covered by their auto insurance policy, and to what extent.
-You may need your own commercial auto policy to safeguard yourself while on the job.
+Do you use your vehicle or a company-owned vehicle to perform work as an employee or independent contractor?
+Check with the company for whom you're performing work to see if you're covered by their auto insurance policy (and, if so, to what extent).

 Types of Business Auto Insurance

-You're probably familiar with most types of commercial car insurance, as many have the same names used in personal auto insurance coverages.
-However, having these coverages on your personal policy doesn't mean they'll apply to your business activities.
+You may already be familiar with most types of commercial car insurance, as many have the same names used in personal auto insurance coverages.
+Common types of commercial auto insurance include:

 - Bodily injury: Pays for injuries to others you cause with your vehicle.

-- Property damage: Covers the expenses to repair or replace other's property as a result of an accident you cause with your vehicle.
+- Property damage: Covers the expenses to repair or replace others' property as a result of an accident you cause with your commercial vehicle.

-- Comprehensive: Pays for the damages your vehicle sustains in an accident.
+- Collision: Pays for the damages your vehicle sustains in an accident.

-- Uninsured/Underinsured: Pays for expenses caused to yourself or your vehicle by a driver without insurance or with inadequate coverage.
+- Uninsured/Underinsured: Pays for your injury- or vehicle-related expenses when hit by a driver without insurance or with inadequate coverage.